 A number of international companies have offices in Rome, there are language schools, tourism attractions requiring international staff, and even fast food restaurants where you can get by with basic Italian – in other words, there are job opportunities available for expats prepared to perhaps begin at the bottom and not worry about the wages.

-You can flat share with people from many different nations – who are all in Rome to live and experience the Italian way of life.
-As a result you can find affordable accommodation close to the action, and ensure that you’re right at the heart of this pulsing city for whenever the mood takes you to go out and about and live it.
+You can meet people from many different nations – who are all in Rome to live and experience the Italian way of life.

 What Can You Expect from Life in Rome

 Life in Rome seems to be dominated by ‘quality’ of life – it’s the quality that counts, not the number of hours you work, the salary you earn or the house you live in.
 This is why many young expats find that they can fit in very well – they don’t have to climb the career ladder or commute for hours to push paper.
 As long as they can earn enough to get by, they can have a brilliant life in Rome.

 You can enjoy café culture which was surely invented in a city like Rome, which has a café on every single street corner inhabited by people just watching the world go by.
 You can eat as late as you like and share your meal with newfound friends or friendly strangers.

 You can make a home for yourself in Rome from the moment you find the perfect flat or house.
 You will be able to explore the city through the eyes and experiences of those who have been on the ground just a little bit longer than you and slowly but very surely you will come to love this city with its ancient, stylish, vibrant, chic, young, lively and passionate heart.

 How to find somewhere to live in Rome

 Prices for accommodation are extremely steep in Rome, unless you head away from the action and live out in the sticks!